priyankshah7/hypers/README.md

 + [Hyperspectral viewer](http://hypers.readthedocs.io/en/latest/source/hypview/index.html)
 + Vertex component analysis
 + Gaussian mixture models

-+ Least-squares spectral fitting
+A full list of features can be found [here](http://hypers.readthedocs.io/en/latest/).

 ## Examples

 ### Hyperspectral dimensionality reduction and clustering
 Below is a quick example of using some of the features of the package on a randomized hyperspectral array.
-For an example using the IndianPines dataset, see the Jupyter notebook in the examples/ directory.
+For an example using the IndianPines dataset, see the Jupyter notebook in the [examples](/examples/indian_pines.ipynb) directory.

 ```python
 import numpy as np